beberlei/DoctrineExtensions/README.md

 Usage
 -----

-If you are using DoctrineExtensions with Symfony, you should read their documentation on [How to Register custom DQL Functions](https://symfony.com/doc/current/doctrine/custom_dql_functions.html).
+If you are using DoctrineExtensions with Symfony read [How to Register custom DQL Functions](https://symfony.com/doc/current/doctrine/custom_dql_functions.html).

 You can find example Symfony configuration for using DoctrineExtensions custom DQL functions in [config](config).